TsiouMiouPiou/physio-website/README.md

 # Troubleshooting
 - Common Errors
 - Database Connection Issues: Ensure your MySQL server is running and the credentials in your .env file are correct.
-- Email Sending Errors: Verify that you've set up the correct email credentials and enabled "Less secure app access" in your Gmail account or generated an app-specific password.
+- Email Sending Errors: Verify that you've set up the correct hotmail credentials.

 # License
 - This project is licensed under the MIT License.